 Visual Art Studio Working in various media (watercolour, chalk pastel, sketching, linocut, colour theory), the children spend one morning a week in studio with Andrew Long.
 The gallery context the school is situated in provides them with rich material for exploration.
 They are there from setup through opening night and often have their morning lessons in the gallery.
 We have also had the pleasure of visiting other galleries such as The Ryerson Image Centre, Stephen Bulger Gallery and Samara Contemporary.
 More than a field trip, these visits are integrated into studio work and study in the classroom.

-The Sketchbook Project Working with Marina each Thursday morning, students are following journal prompts to complete this sketchbook project to be collected in The Brooklyn Library. https://brooklynartlibrary.org/sketchbookproject
+The Sketchbook Project Working with Marina each Thursday morning, students are following journal prompts from the #bealoveproject (a commumity-based initiative to engage people in the practice of journaling during the pandemic) to complete this sketchbook project to be collected in The Brooklyn Library. https://brooklynartlibrary.org/sketchbookproject

 Music Theory and Composition Under the direction of Nick Arseneau. each student completed a comprehensive written theory exam, an ear training exam, and eight original compositions, four of which were notated on manuscript paper and four of which were created using a Digital Audio Workstation.
-They also had to write a contrapuntal melody for two classical instruments, played by volunteer musicians.
+They also had to write a contrapuntal melody for two classical instruments, played by volunteer musicians from Orchard Elementary.
+In the fall, the whole class produced an album of material which can be viewed through the blog.

-Film and Digital Photography Weekly studies with Artist in Residence Marina Dempster, both in studio and in the field.
-This year, we looked at graffiti in Toronto alleyways, staged tableaux for a Crucible novel study, had fun with light paintings, and completed portrait studies of each other in the gallery.
-We are also looking forward to exhibiting the environmental portrait series the did with mentor Jalani Morgan from the West End Phoenix.
-Here’s a preview:
+Film and Digital Photography Class Weekly studies with Artist in Residence Marina Dempster, both in studio and in the field.
+Last year, we looked at graffiti in Toronto alleyways, staged tableaux for a Crucible novel study, had fun with light paintings, and completed portrait studies of each other in the gallery.
+This year, we are focusing on composition and technique as we document the way the neighbourhood is responding to COVID measures.
+Stay tuned.